Harsha-2005/AudioBook-Generator-1/README.md

 ✔ Upload files: **PDF / DOCX / TXT**
 ✔ Extract and display clean text from documents
 ✔ Organized Streamlit UI for easy use
-✔ use an LLM to rewrite the extracted text into audiobook-style narration
+✔ use an LLM to rewrite the extracted text into audiobook-style narration and LLM requires organization API key for activation

 ---